ericaleman/whoop-plus/README.md

 ## API Requests

-`WHOOP+` can make six different types of requests, pulling down Cycle/Recovery/Sleep/Workout collections for the last n days and pulling down basic profile information.
+`WHOOP+` can also make six different types of requests, pulling down Cycle/Recovery/Sleep/Workout collections for the last n days and pulling down your basic profile information.

 ### Get Basic Profile